 - 5-6 cherry tomatoes per person

-- Small bunch of fresh thyme (or 1 tsp dried)
+- Small bunch of fresh thyme ((or 1 teaspoon dried))

 - Salt & Pepper to taste